 Comprehensive projects are required.
-Comprehensive projects include a continuum of services and systems and/or policy changes and comprise all or some of the following: Public and/or professional education and training, patient support of behavior modification, outreach, delivery of clinical services, and follow-up navigation.
+Comprehensive projects include a continuum of services and systems and/or policy changes and comprise all or some of the following: Public and/or professional education and training, patient support of behavior modification, outreach, delivery of clinical services, follow-up navigation, and system and/or policy enhancements and improvements.